 Clifford's interest in the Analytical Engine continued, for he was largely responsible for the formation of a committee of the British Association for the Advancement of Science, "appointed to consider the advisability and to estimate the expense of constructing Mr. Babbage's Analytical Machine."
 161 They considered the published papers on the Analytical Engine, and inspected the drawings, parts and notes which Babbage had left behind, and reported their conclusions to the 1878 meeting of the British Association.

 If intelligently directed and saved from wasteful use, such a machine might mark an era in the history of computation, as decided as the introduction of logarithms in the seventeenth century did in trigonometrical and astronomical arithmetic.
 Care might be required to guard against misuse, especially against the imposition of Sisyphean tasks upon it by influential sciolists.
 This, however, is no more than happened in the history of logarithms.
 Much work has been done with them which could more easily have been done without them . . .
 Yet, on the whole, there can be no reasonable doubt that the first calculation of logarithmic tables was an expenditure of capital which has repaid itself over and over again.
 So probably would the analytical engine, whatever its cost, if we could be assured of its success.
 162It was exactly this last point which caused the committee to recommend that the British Association not seek to have the Analytical Engine constructed.
 That is, they did not consider the expected cost of construction to be the major obstacle, despite the fact that it "would be expressed in tens of thousands of pounds at least."
 163 Rather their apprehensions were based on their opinion that "in the present state of the design, . . . we do not consider it a certainty that it could be constructed and put together so as to run smoothly and correctly, and to do the work expected of it."
-164 The
+164 The committee did, however, suggest that it might be worth constructing some part of the Mill by itself, to use for much more limited calculations.

 Ten years after this report was issued, Henry P. Babbage himself read a paper to the British Association in which he commented on and to some extent rebutted the committee's opinion, and announced the forthcoming publication of Babbage's Calculating Engines; he also gave a clear, though limited, description of the mechanical principles and operation of the Analytical Engine.
 He took issue with the earlier report as to the amount of difficulty there would be in transforming the plans Babbage had left behind into working drawings.
 However, Henry added that he did not see that construction of the Engine would be profitable, and he did not intend to undertake it himself: "The History of Babbage's Calculating Machines is sufficient to damp the ardour of a dozen enthusiasts."
 165 Those who wished to see the machine constructed, he suggested, would do best to show that it could be profitable in some way.
 166